Vishwas3000/Nft-MarketPlace/README.md

 Website Link: (https://gomarket-nft.netlify.app/)
 Deployed in polygonMumbai test net

+used graphsubgraph to index and query the listed NFT in nft marketplace.
+(Will create a subgraph for NFT contract aswell)

 Task Overview : Make Basic NFT marketplace ( Using solidity contracts and testnet Rinkeby or Matic Testnet )  Ex : Opensea.io